Discover How To Deliver Great Presentations Like Steve Jobs

 5. Proper Preparation Prevents Poor Performance!

+Thats a bit of a mouthful!
 The 4p’s that will help you to succeed when giving a presentation.
-Yes you may become flustered, however by preparing you are on the right path to improving your presentation skills.
+Yes, you may become flustered, however by preparing you are on the right path to improving your presentation skills.
 Jobs would consistently practice his presentations hours on end, this made them smooth and insightful.
-And yes even the PowerPoint clicker failed but he got on with it and moved forward.
+Even the PowerPoint clicker failed but he got on with it and moved forward.